rbsathish/file_renamer_with_gui/README.md

 # file_renamer_with_gui
-using this tool u can rename your files from the selected directory.
+using this tool you can rename all your files from the selected directory at a time.
 It will be useful for the ML dataset preparations and for ur own uses.
 Eg. Frame_1, Image_1, frame1, image1, image_21, image_111

-First run the python code run.py
+First, run the python code run.py
-Before runing python code activate the virtual env Later i will upload the direct exe for win 10
+Before running python code activate the virtual env Later I will upload the direct exe for win 10

 Step 1: